arangodb/docs/3.8/aql/functions-arangosearch.md

 - **prefixes** (array): an array of strings to search at the start of the text
 - **minMatchCount** (number, _optional_): minimum number of search prefixes that should be satisfied.
 The default is `1`
-- returns nothing: the function can only be called in a [SEARCH operation](operations-search.html) and throws an error otherwise
+- returns **bool**: whether the specified attribute starts with the at least *minMatchCount* of the given prefixes

 To match a document `{ "text": "lorem ipsum..." }` using a prefix and the `"identity"` Analyzer you can use it like this: